 You have no items in your shopping cart

-Via India is a sustainable fashion label.
-We know exactly how our collections were made, by whom and with which raw materials.
-For us, transparency is extremely important.
-You'll find a maker story with each item oon the website.
+Via India introduces unique, sustainable clothing from Indian fashion designers.
+We know exactly how each collection was made, by whom and with what raw materials.
+With all clothing you will find a story of the makers.

 Many unique textile crafts in India are in danger of extinction.
 Did you know once upon a time the embroidery, block prints, chintz and muslin in Europe were a big hit and a luxuary for the rich and famous?
 But yes, that was a long time ago.
 The European love for quality fabrics and crafts has long been replaced by an addiction to cheap synthetic factory textiles.

 Still, old crafts and natural fabrics are on the rise.
 Perhaps thanks to the fast fashion industry, because more and more consumers are looking for alternatives due to the flood of miserable stories about human exploitation and poisoning of nature.
 So maybe that's why you arrived here?
 Anyway, good to have you here!
 Here you will get to know the quality that your bed-bed great-grandparents fell in love with.
 And we too of course.
 You will find high quality clothing at Via India.
 Ancient crafts in unique clothing designs with a mix of Eastern and Western clothing styles.

 We work with fashion designers in India who work sustainably and socially.
 We know them all personally and as far as possible we also visit the weavers, block printers, tailors and cotton farmers they work with.
 Here you can read more about our partners .

 Manual spinning and weaving mainly impacts the lives of women and children.
 It is usually women who spin.
 They can do this at home and that means that they can be there for the children and earn an income themselves.
 In addition to women, weavers are also men, they carry on a tradition of many generations and can do this work at home.
 For the men, this means that they don't have to look for work in a city hundreds or thousands of miles away, unlike so many.